 Our experienced personal injury team has worked on cases that resulted in high six-figure and seven-figure verdicts and settlements.
 The reason we achieve the results we do is because of building our cases for trial.
 We build our cases for trial the day we meet our clients.
 Insurance companies know which lawyers are willing to take a case to trial and which lawyers are scared of courts.
 And the insurance companies use that knowledge to lowball some lawyers.
 Not us.
 Our personal injury team takes cases to trial, and we win.

 Many of our cases are referred to us by former clients.
 We also get cases referred to us from other lawyers in Georgia and in other states.
-The lawyers who refer their cases to us do so because they know we will take the case to trial if the insurance company does not pay a fair settlement.
-While there is no calculation to determine just how much someone’s case is worth, what we have found to be true is that by outworking, outthinking, and outpreparing the insurance companies and their lawyers, we win big results for our clients.
+The lawyers who refer their cases to us do so because they know we will take the case to trial if the insurance company is not willing to pay a fair settlement.
+While there is no calculation to determine just how much someone’s case is worth, what we have found to be true is that by outworking, outthinking, and out preparing the insurance companies and their lawyers, we win big results for our clients.

 "We treat our clients with the compassion, respect, and kindness that we would want for our own families."